 Production Cycle: Testosterone production follows circadian rhythms, with peak production occurring during deep sleep phases.
 Interrupted sleep disrupts this natural cycle.

-Sleep Hygiene: Establish consistent sleep schedules, create a dark and cool sleeping environment, limit screen time before bed, and consider relaxation techniques like meditation to improve sleep quality.
+Sleep Hygiene: To improve sleep quality, establish consistent sleep schedules, create a dark and cool sleeping environment, limit screen time before bed, and consider relaxation techniques like meditation.

 6. Manage Stress Effectively